hanachiru/UnityPackageArchiver/README.md

 List the files you want to include in -TargetFiles.
 Note that .meta files will be ignored even if specified.

+Also, preview.png is not supported. preview.png is the thumbnail displayed on the Asset Store website.
+There are no practical problems with this.

 ## CI/CD

 ```yml